tinychameleon/tinychameleon.com/README.md

 Custom domain name support is still required for the Azure infrastructure code to be considered complete.

-Publishing the website content is done via `make publish`; a production build and infrastructure changes will be automatically run if necessary.
+Publishing the website content is done via `make deploy`; a production build and infrastructure changes will be automatically run if necessary.

 Builds can be run manually via `make build` and removed via `make clean`.